 Bitcoin SV (Satoshi Vision) is a hard fork of Bitcoin Cash (BCH), which itself was a hard fork of Bitcoin.
 Its cryptocurrency BSV and blockchain are very similar to Bitcoin with the main difference being that the size of its blocks are much bigger.

-Created by an Australian computer scientist called Craig Write in November 2018, it aimed to increase the block size so that more transactions could be handled.
-This would mean Bitcoin SV could be used as a global cash and thus, fulfil the “vision” of the original Bitcoin Whitepaper written in 2008 by Satoshi Nakamoto.
+Created by an Australian computer scientist called Craig Wright in November 2018, it aimed to increase the block size so that more transactions could be handled.
+This would mean Bitcoin SV could be used as a global cash and thus, fulfill the “vision” of the original Bitcoin Whitepaper written in 2008 by Satoshi Nakamoto.

 Block Size And Network Security